-As of June 30, 2022 the District had no material commitments outstanding.
+As of June 30, 2023 the District had no material commitments outstanding.

-NOTE 13.
+NOTE 14.
 SUBSEQUENT EVENTS

-Events that occur after the balance sheet date but before the financial statements were available to be issued must be evaluated for recognition or disclosure.
-The effects of subsequent events that provide evidence about conditions that existed at the balance sheet date are recognized in the accompanying financial statements.
-Subsequent events which provide evidence about conditions that existed after the balance sheet date, require disclosure in the accompanying notes Management evaluated the activity of the District through June 26, 2023 and concluded that no subsequent event(s) have occurred that would require recognition in the financial statements or disclosure in the notes to the financial statements.
+The effects of subsequent events that provide evidence about conditions that existed at the balance sheet date would be recognized in the accompanying financial statements.
+Management evaluated the activity of the District through February 27, 2024 and concluded that the following subsequent event(s) have occurred that would require recognition in the financial statements.